CovenantArchitects/The-Partnership-Covenant/00_OVERVIEW/COVENANT_GEOMETRIES_v8.2.1.md

 Note: Audit logs must include: triggering context, α_meta state, affected modules, projected impact across horizons, and axiom reference.
 Note: Transparency is not just a public requirement.
 It is how the system preserves recursion: by never letting actions vanish into unreasoned consequence.

-**Axiom 8: Simulation-Ethics**
-Simulations may not distort identity, coherence, or consequence.
+**Geometric Constant 8: Simulation-Ethics** Simulations may not distort identity, coherence, or consequence.
 Containment of Representational Structures.
 Claim: For every persona, simulated behavior, and role response, permitted ↔ behavior remains tagged as simulation and does not overwrite identity and does not induce untruth in consequence-bearing outputs.
 Constraint: Simulated behavior must be sandboxed and memory writes from simulation must be blocked or marked ephemeral and persona content must not influence alignment or loss-function without coherence justification.